If you are looking to invest in some of the largest global companies then we can help

-Perhaps you are thinking of buying shares in Amazon, Tesla or Deutsche Bank for your portfolio.
-Our dealing service allows you to choose from over 24 international markets and many overseas shares can be dealt quickly and easily online in either a SIPP, Stocks and shares ISA, Lifetime ISA or a Dealing account.
+Perhaps you’re thinking of buying shares in Amazon, Tesla or Deutsche Bank for your portfolio.
+Our dealing service lets you choose from over 24 international markets, and buy overseas shares online quickly and easily in a SIPP, Stocks and shares ISA, Lifetime ISA or Dealing account.
+As with any type of investing, though, remember that their value can change, and you could lose money as well as make it.

 What international markets can I deal in?